-- 42. The Accountability Policy sets out the key elements of expectations for CCOs in respect of applied consistently in their activities and decision-making. - 43.
-This adds to legislative provisions such as that in s60A of the Local Government Act 2002 which Māori organisations are however considerably wider than this. - 44.
+- 42. The Accountability Policy sets out the key elements of expectations for CCOs in respect of improving outcomes for Māori.
+This includes ensuring that the principles of te Tiriti o Waitangi are applied consistently in their activities and decision-making. - 43.
+This adds to legislative provisions such as that in s60A of the Local Government Act 2002 which requires that before making decisions that significantly affect land or water, CCOs need to take into account the relationship of Māori with their ancestral land, water, sites, wāhi tapu and other taonga.
+The expectations which Council has of CCOs in respect of maintaining relationships with Māori organisations are however considerably wider than this. - 44.
 In addition, there is a general expectation, consistent with the Treaty principle above, of engagement with mana whenua and mataawaka in Tāmaki Makaurau. - 45.
-The exact mechanisms for building these relationships and engaging at governance and Programme (in particular recommendation 35, but also 36-40).
+The exact mechanisms for building these relationships and engaging at governance and operational levels are currently being worked through as part of the CCO Review Implementation Programme (in particular recommendation 35, but also 36-40).
 A future iteration of the Statement of Expectations will provide more detail in this regard.